digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Docker Log Driver
 ~~~~~~~~~~~~~~~~~
-Docker containers can be configured with a log driver that allows log output to be exported out of the Docker container.
-Using log drivers to export logging information means that it is not necessary to run another process on the Docker container to do this.
+Docker containers can be configured with a log driver that allows log output to be exported from the Docker container.
+Using log drivers to export logging information makes running another process on the Docker container for this unnecessary.

 `https://docs.docker.com/config/containers/logging/configure/ <https://docs.docker.com/config/containers/logging/configure/>`_